 Functional Bodybuilding is a type of training that uses quality movement to develop motor control, strength, and hypertrophy.

 It uses traditional bodybuilding principles, such as tempo, and periodization, along with functional movements to prepare clients for their everyday function.

-Whether you are programming a functional bodybuilding workout for yourself, your client, or your gym, here are 5 principles to keep in mind.
+Whether you are creating a program or workout for yourself, your client, or your gym, here are 5 principles to keep in mind.

 Contractions, that is, the shortening, and lengthening of the muscle during an exercise, are the heart of an FBB workout.
 It’s important to make sure that the contractions you program match the goal of the workout.

 If your client wants bigger quads, choose a squat pattern exercise that will focus on growing the quads.
 If your client’s goal is to improve their ability to be a parent, choose exercises that build their postural endurance.

 It’s easy to get excited and give your clients fancy exercises with bands and kettlebells.
 But remember that the goal of this workout is to prepare your client for their life and goals, so keep it simple and choose exercises that do just that.

 Next, your client’s capabilities determine the variety of exercises available to them.
 We recommend that you assess every new client’s ability.
 You can learn how to conduct a physical assessment here.
 This will let you know how much variety they need in a workout.

 Beginner clients do not need a lot of variety.
 They will improve just by repeating a movement over and over.
 However, with more advanced clients, you will need to vary the exercises more regularly to elicit results.

 A client’s capabilities determine the type of exercises in their workout.
 In our coaching education, we teach coaches to progress clients along the strength continuum moving from motor control to strength endurance to maximal contractions.